sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

     \text{min.} \; & f(x) \\
     \text{s.t.} \; & h_i(x) = 0 \quad (\lambda_i) \quad \forall i \in \{1,2,...,m\}
 \end{align}
-The equality constraints are written in standard form (as introduced in {numref}`content:lp:economic-dispatch`), so we have "= 0" on the right-hand side.
+The equality constraints are written in standard form (as introduced in {numref}`content:lp:standard-form`), so we have "= 0" on the right-hand side.
 There are $m$ equality constraints.
 We associate a Lagrange multiplier $\lambda_i$ to each constraint.

 The Lagrangian is then:
 \begin{equation}